Twxtter/Twxtter-main/readme.md

 This project is licensed under the **Do What The Fuck You Want Public License**

 ## Other stuff

-We check for t.co links in non video tweets, and if one is found, we direct the discord useragent to embed that link directly, this means that twitter links containing youtube / vimeo links will automatically embed those as if you had just directly linked to that content

-## Other stuff

 Going to `https://twxtter.com/latest/` will present a page that shows the all the latest tweets that were added to the database, use with caution as results may be nsfw!
 Current page created by @DorukSaga